dbu9/sciencechronicle.org/content/en/article/taking-over-zabix-with-hydra/index.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2024-05-23 13:21:44
 ```

-What if used invalid password, e.g. `zabbix1`?
+What if we used an invalid password, e.g. `zabbix1`?

 ```bash
 hydra -l Admin -p zabbix1 127.0.0.1 http-post-form "/index.php:name=^USER^&password=^PASS^&autologin=1&enter=Sign+in:Login name or password is incorrect" -V